EWC-consortium/eudi-wallet-rfcs/ewc-rfc013-issue-photoid.md

 ISO/IEC TS 23220-2 Figure 1 illustrates the issuing process of an eID document, showing how an applicant provides an application form and evidence (such as ID cards issued by an Authority) to the issuer.
 The issuer then collects other evidence if needed, proves the applicant's identity, binds that identity with the holder, and confirms the applicant through photo ID or by person of authority.

-Furthermore, Section 6 of ISO/IEC TS 23220-2 defines the data model specification that we will implement for our Photo ID, including the meta attributes for person entity (Section 6.3.1) which specifies the data elements that express attributes for describing a natural person, including crucial elements like family name, given names, date of birth, portrait, and biometric templates.
+Furthermore, Section 6 of ISO/IEC TS 23220-2 defines the data model specification that we will implement for the Photo ID, including the meta attributes for person entity (Section 6.3.1) which specifies the data elements that express attributes for describing a natural person, including crucial elements like family name, given names, date of birth, portrait, and biometric templates.

 ### 2.3 ETSI TS 119 461 and Identity Proofing Requirements